 Vehicles may be brought up to any series production specification for that model prior to 1st January 1983.
 For the avoidance of doubt, 'model' shall mean a vehicle of the same body shell shape, size, specification, and silhouette.

 Any component listed on the Motorsport UK, FIA/FISA (or National equivalent for foreign cars) homologation papers for use in Group One during the series production of that model may be substituted for the original component provided that the substitute part was in production or homologated prior to 1st January 1983.
-The responsibility to prove eligibility is that of the Competitor at all times.
+The responsibility to prove eligibility is always that of the Competitor.

 No component may be substituted which serves to alter the shape or size of the body shell and/or panels themselves or increase the capacity of the engine beyond that which was in production or homologated prior to 1st January 1983.
 Full details of optional equipment must be submitted to the Championship Coordinator for possible inclusion on a vehicle-by-vehicle basis prior to that item of equipment being fitted.